Growing Proteas: The Secret to Happy Plants

 Avoid composts, manures, or anything too rich—Proteaceae don’t need them, and they can actually cause problems.

-Soil berms for happy Proteas takes a little effort up front, but the payoff is huge.
+Soil berms for happy Proteas take a little effort up front, but the payoff is huge.
 You’re recreating the kind of soil these plants evolved with.
 Instead of struggling, they settle in, grow strong roots, and reward you with incredible flowers.

 At the end of the day, berming isn’t just a neat trick—it’s one of the best ways to keep proteas and most plants from Mediterranean climates happy in your garden.
 Think of it as giving them a home that feels a little more like South Africa or Australia, even if they’re right in your backyard.